ensō#

 • Persistent everything.
 Every user message, assistant reply, tool call, and event is written to SQLite before the UI renders it. kill -9 mid-tool-call and the session resumes with the interrupted call surfaced as a synthetic tool result.

-• Container sandbox, opt-in.
-Set [bash] sandbox = "auto" and the agent’s shell runs in a per-project alpine container with the cwd bind-mounted.
-File tools (read/write/edit/grep/glob) refuse paths outside cwd in the same mode.
-Off by default.
+• Container / VM isolation, opt-in.
+Set [backend] type = "podman" (or "lima") and the whole agent runs in a per-project container/VM with the cwd bind-mounted at its real path.
+File tools (read/write/edit/grep/glob) refuse paths outside cwd regardless.
+Off by default ("local").

 • Real LSP.
 Configure any language server under [lsp.<name>] and the agent gets lsp_hover, lsp_definition, lsp_references, and lsp_diagnostics tools.